 Understand and Use One Evaluation Model – comes from the Free Guide – Are You Struggling To Demonstrate The Return On Investment You Get From Your Training Providers?

-There are so many models used to evaluate training that we are paralysed to use any because;
+We have to use a training evaluation model.
+However, there are so many models one can use to evaluate training that we struggle to choose one because;

 A) Experts cannot agree on what’s best, and

 B) The models are complex in both their construction & their execution, and

 C) Unless you can absolutely get to your cash ROI, it seems almost pointless.

 Donald Kirkpatrick introduced a model in 1955 that has stood the test of time.
 It is still the most talked about, challenged and used.
 It comprises of 4 levels: